ResearchOS/Biomech-Analysis-Platform-Python/docs/Getting Started/installation.md

 This page will guide you through the installation of Python, an Integrated Development Environment (IDE), and the ResearchOS package.
 If you want to use MATLAB with ResearchOS, you will also need to install the MATLAB Engine API for Python.

 ## Installing Python and an Integrated Development Environment (IDE)
 1. Install Python 3.6 or later on your computer.
-Check [this Mathworks page](https://www.mathworks.com/support/requirements/python-compatibility.html) for a list of compatible Python & MATLAB versions.
+If using MATLAB, check [this Mathworks page](https://www.mathworks.com/support/requirements/python-compatibility.html) for a list of compatible Python & MATLAB versions and the table below for the MATLAB Engine API version.
     - Windows: While I recommend [downloading Python from the official website](https://www.python.org/downloads/), on Windows machines I have found [downloading Python from the Windows store](https://apps.microsoft.com/search?query=python&hl=en-us&gl=US) to be the most user-friendly for some reason.
 If downloading from the official website, select the "x86 executable installer" and **be sure to add Python to your PATH** during installation.
     - Mac: You can download Python from the Python website or use [Homebrew](https://brew.sh/).
 If you want to use MATLAB with ResearchOS, be aware of Python version requirements for your version of MATLAB.
 2. Make sure you have a program to run Python code installed, called an Integrated Development Environment (IDE).
 There are many options for Python, such as [Spyder](https://www.spyder-ide.org/), [PyCharm](https://www.jetbrains.com/pycharm/), [Visual Studio Code](https://code.visualstudio.com/), or [Jupyter Notebook](https://jupyter.org/).
 I will be providing instructions for Visual Studio Code (VS Code), but the process is similar for other programs.